jonathan-gramain/bitpunch/README.md

 ## License

-- The libbitpunch C library and the bitpunch Python package (the Python bindings) are distributed under a New BSD License.
+- The libbitpunch C library and the bitpunch Python package (the Python bindings) are distributed under a 3-Clause BSD License.

 - The bitpunch Command-Line tool and its helper Python package "nestedcmd" are distributed under a GPL v3 license.